vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

    - **Accept** the licensing agreement
    - Enter **nutanix/4u** as the Administrator password and click **Finish**

 #.
-Log in to the VM using the Administrator username and the password you just set.
+Log in to the VM using the Administrator username, along with the password you just set.

 #.
 Disable Windows Firewall for all networks.